-He has conducted a wide range of orchestras, brass bands, wind bands, choirs and other ensembles.
-He has performed in all of the UK's major concert venues.
+David has conducted a wide range of orchestras, brass bands, wind bands, choirs and other ensembles.
+He has performed many times in all the UK's major concert venues.
 He specialises in performance of contemporary and early music.
 He is a composer, author and trumpet player, including natural trumpet and cornett (occasional).
-He provides singing lessons, brass lessons and piano lessons in Long Buckby, Northamptonshire.

 He leads workshops in schools, for various music organisations and with adult and youth choirs.
 He is a trustee for several charities.
+He provides singing lessons, brass lessons and piano lessons in Northamptonshire.

 Please contact him for further information.

 Choir of the year